Roxane Gay: Other projects

 Gay was the editor of The Butter, an online feminist writing site and sister site to The Toast, from November 2014 to August 2015.
 The Butter featured writing on subjects including disability, literature, family, and music.
 The Butter ceased publishing in August 2015, with Gay stating she was "simply stretched too thin."

 Gay was a U.S. Guardian columnist from 2015 to 2018.

 Gay was the guest judge and guest editor of The Masters Review annual fiction anthology in 2017.

-Gay was featured in a five-minute segment of This American Life on June 17, 2016, talking about her body, and how she is perceived as a fat person.
+Gay was featured in a five-minute segment of This American Life on June 17, 2016, talking about her body and how she is perceived as a fat person.

 Gay announced in January 2017 that she was pulling her book How to Be Heard, originally set to be published in 2018 by TED Books, an imprint of Simon & Schuster, due to her objections to alt-right journalist Milo Yiannopoulos receiving a book deal from another Simon & Schuster imprint.

 She also edited the book Girl Crush: Women's Erotic Fantasies.
 In addition to her regular contributions to Salon and the now-defunct HTMLGiant, her writing has appeared in Best American Mystery Stories 2014, Best American Short Stories 2012, Best Sex Writing 2012, A Public Space, McSweeney's, Tin House, Oxford American, American Short Fiction, West Branch, Virginia Quarterly Review, NOON, Bookforum, Time, The Los Angeles Times, The Nation and The New York Times Book Review.
 She is a contributor to the 2019 anthology Daughters of Africa, edited by Margaret Busby.

 Gay was featured in the 2016 book In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs.

 In July 2019, Gay launched a book club on HBO's Vice News Tonight.

-In 2019, Gay partnered with Tressie McMillan Cottom to create a black feminist podcast titled Hear To Slay, which was set to feature influential black women as guests, including Stacey Abrams, Gabrielle Union, and Ava DuVernay.
+In 2019, Gay partnered with Tressie McMillan Cottom to create a black feminist podcast titled Hear To Slay, which featured influential black women as guests, including Stacey Abrams, Gabrielle Union, and Ava DuVernay.
+In 2022, the podcast was relaunched as The Roxane Gay Agenda.